80th EAGE Conference & Exhibition 2018

 |Temperature June; Fahrenheit||66,6|

 Copenhagen is the capital and largest city of Denmark, with an urban population of 1.2 million.
 Traditionally associated with the Vikings, Hans Christian Andersen’s Little Mermaid and Danish Design, Copenhagen ranks first among European cities in quality of life.
 It is also considered one of the world's most environmentally-friendly cities.
 The water in the inner harbour is clean enough to swim in and 36% of all citizens commute to work by bicycle.
-With its rich history full of historical buildings and ancient streets, its outstanding museums and galleries, the uniquely enchanting Tivoli Gardens and a resident monarchy that is the oldest in the world, the Danish capital has a host of attractions to suit all tastes and it is well worth spending a few extra days.
+With its rich history full of historical buildings and ancient streets, outstanding museums and galleries, the uniquely enchanting Tivoli Gardens and a resident monarchy that is the oldest in the world, the Danish capital has a host of attractions to suit all and can offer our visitors a truly memorable experience.

 Amalienborg palace is considered one of the greatest works of Danish Rococco architecture and was constructed in the 1700's.
 It is made up of four identical buildings spread around the octagonal courtyard.
 This is the main residence of Her Majesty the Queen.
 When the flag is raised, it signals that the Queen is present.

 Christiania, the free town within the city, is without a doubt one of Denmark’s most popular tourist attractions.
 This controversial area is loved by many, but has been a turning point for strong debate especially because of the locals relaxed view on hash and their at times quite anarchistic statements.